 Twenty-five million visitors travel to this midwestern town each year, and we understand why!

-The vibrancy of the downtown culture, a sports culture that could make even the biggest of Saint Louis rival fans have the time of their life, and natural beauty of this sparkling city, Saint Louis is a place like no other.
+The vibrancy of the downtown culture.
+A sports culture that could make even the biggest of Saint Louis rival fans have the time of their life.
+And course, the natural beauty of this sparkling city.
+St. Louis is a place like no other.

 Here are JZ Vacation Rentals best day trips to St Louis Missouri:

-Augusta, Missouri is a small town in the city of St. Charles, that’s home to dozens of wineries, breathtaking scenery, and delicious local restaurants.
-In the 1980s, this midwestern town earned the American Viticulture Area of the United States title, meaning the grounds are perfect for growing the grapes that will go in your favorite glass of wine!
-This title was actually earned eight months before the Napa area… but who’s counting!
+Augusta, Missouri is a small town in the city of St. Charles.
+It’s home to dozens of wineries, breathtaking scenery, and delicious local restaurants.
+Augusta has earned the American Viticulture Area title!
+This means that the grounds are perfect for growing wine grapes.
+Interestingly, this title was earned eight months before the Napa area… but who’s counting!

-In Augusta, you’ll spend your day nestled along the winding Missouri River (which is the reason the grounds are so perfect for growing grapes) with friends and family, and tasting internationally known wines that hide out in the Missouri countryside.
+In Augusta, you’ll spend your day nestled along the winding Missouri River with friends and family.
+Here, you’ll taste internationally known wines that hide out in the Missouri countryside.

-If wine tasting sounds like the perfect day trip, take a look at our property that is situated right in St. Charles, near Augusta!
+If wine tasting sounds like the perfect day trip, take a look at our property which is situated right in St. Charles, near Augusta!

 Bonne Terre Mine